markhj/opengl-msat/docs/controls/keyboard.md

 ````

 ### Key held down
-We do not keep track of the state when the key is held down.
-But you can implement this on your
+#### Implementation 1
-own by storing the state of the key in a variable accessible to you.
+You can implement this on your own by storing the state of the key in a variable accessible to you.

 Here's a simple example, where the ``W`` key makes the character move forward.